cresset-template/cresset/README.md

 To alleviate these problems,
 I propose the use of Docker Compose as a basic MLOps solution for both development and production.
+Using Docker and Docker Compose, the entire training environment can be reproduced.
 Docker Compose is natively integrated with Docker and is already a popular tool for both development and production.
-Compose has not taken off in the deep learning community yet, possibly because it is usually advertised as a multi-container solution, though it can also be used for single-container development just as well.
+Compose has not taken off in the deep learning community yet, possibly because it is usually advertised as a multi-container solution, though it can be used for single-container development just as well.

-Using Docker and Docker Compose, the entire training environment can be reproduced.

 A `docker-compose.yaml` file is provided for easy management of containers.
 **Using the provided `docker-compose.yaml` file will create an interactive environment,